New Swedish government weighs quotas for women on company boards

 Other countries, including France, the Netherlands and Spain, have followed with similar requirements.

-The Social Democrats and Greens fought the general election separately and disagreed on a number of policies but have announced deals on defense and school policies in recent days.
+The Social Democrats and Greens fought the general election separately and disagreed on a number of policies but have announced deals on defence and school policies in recent days.

 Fridolin said the Social Democrats and Greens had also agreed on a new division of parental leave that would mean men taking an additional month out of the roughly 480 days given to parents who have children.